-As a narcissist, he’s only concerned with himself, where he should be seen, who he’s seen with, and what he’s seen wearing.
+As a narcissist, Bateman’s only concerned with himself, where he should be seen, who he’s seen with, and what he’s seen wearing.
 They’re the worries of Bateman’s life.

-In summary; Patrick Bateman is a troubled misogynist / racist / homophobic / cannibal (yes this does get brought up in the later sections) whose sole intent as a narrator seems to be one of self-glorification.
-You’re not supposed to like him and it often feels like Patrick himself knows this.
+In summary; Patrick Bateman is a troubled misogynist/racist/homophobic /cannibal (yes this does get brought up in the later sections) whose sole intent as a narrator seems to be one of self-glorification.
+You’re not supposed to like him, and it often feels like Bateman himself knows this.

 Reality vs. Perception

 As mentioned above, Bateman seems completely harmless; somewhat of a ‘mummies-boy’ on the surface.

 Questions of his childhood, where he’s from, and what he’s done are left unanswered; except during a fit of rage, he describes how at 14 he raped the family maid.
 Nevertheless, we can’t entirely trust him when he enters into these frenzies as they often appear to portray Patrick’s desire for control – For the power that he doesn’t have in his day-to-day life.

 His brother Sean is introduced into the chapter ‘Birthday, Brothers’ however their dinner chat is nothing short of shallow, referencing little about their Mother (a resident of a local mental institution).
 Bateman does state that he despises his brother and the feeling is likely mutual.